Alex Radcliff

-Alex Radcliff (July 26, 1905 - July 18, 1983) was a baseball player in the Negro leagues.
+Alex Radcliff (July 26, 1905 - July 18, 1983) was an American professional baseball player in the Negro leagues.
 He is widely acknowledged to have been the best third baseman in the history of the Negro American League.
 He was the brother of Ted "Double Duty" Radcliffe.
 He is also sometimes referred to as Alex Radcliffe.

 Early life

 Radcliff was born in Mobile, Alabama.
 He started his baseball life as a batboy when he moved to Chicago in 1917; he served as the team batboy before eventually using his sandlot baseball skills for the Chicago Giants.

 Playing career

 He played seventeen seasons (five partial), beginning in 1926.
 He played one game that year and two games the following year before taking 1928 off.
 He played in one documented game in 1929 and then did not return until 1932.
 He then played the next eight seasons with the Chicago American Giants.
 In his first full year of play in 1932, he batted .268 in forty games.
 It was the last time until 1939 that he would not make an East-West All-Star Game.

 In the 1932 Championship Series for the Negro Southern League pennant (the only season in which the league was considered a major league), he made an appearance in one game and had two hits while Chicago eventually won the series.

 1933 began a stretch of seven straight years where he made at least one selection in the Negro leagues east–west game.
 In 1933, he batted .338 in 37 games while collecting fifty hits.
 He participated in the first East-West All-Star Game on September 10 of that year, which was held in Comiskey Park in Chicago, Illinois.
 He went 2-for-4 with two runs batted in.
 The next year, he batted .304 and had 49 hits.
 In the 1934 Negro National League Championship Series against the Pittsburgh Crawfords, he played in six games and batted .217 with three runs batted in (RBI) in the loss.
 In 1935, he led the league in at-bats with 217 while batting .313 in 48 games.
 He played in just nineteen games for the New York Cubans in 1936 but batted .350.
 He returned to Chicago in 1937 and batted .303.
 He collected fifty hits and was even awarded an intentional walk.
 In the 1937 Championship Series for the Negro American pennant against the Kansas City Monarchs, he batted .353 in four games with two RBI but the Giants lost.
 He regressed in 1938-39 by batting just under .260 but managed to be selected to the East-West Game in each year (1939, where he had 35 hits in 34 games, was the only time in this stretch where he made two All-Star games).